 The festivals, marked by elaborate rituals and dances, form an essential element of the socio-cultural life of the people.
 Some of the important festivals are Mopin of the Galos, Solung of the Adis, Losar of the Monpas, Dree of the Apatanis, Si-Donyi of the Tagins, Nyokum of Nyishis and Reh of the Idu Mishmis.

 All the languages of the tribes of Arunachal Pradesh except Khamtis belong to "Tibeto-Burman family".
 The Khampti language belongs to Tai group of the Chinese Siamese family.
 English is the official language of the state.
 Hindi and Assamese serve as the lingua franca in absence of a commonly accepted language for all the tribes.

 BHISMAKNAGAR, in Lower Dibang Valley was once a stronghold of Chutiyas (12-16 Century AD).
-Excavation of ruins of ancient fort have revealed the high standard of civilization that once prevailed there.
+Excavations of ruins of ancient fort have revealed the high standard of civilization that once prevailed there.